 What are the environmental impacts of electric cars?

-Fully electric vehicles have zero Co2 emissions which is, of course, much better for the environment that traditional combustion engines.
+Fully electric vehicles have zero Co2 emissions which is, of course, much better for the environment than traditional combustion engines.

 However, it is also worth considering the carbon footprint of vehicle production too.
 There is constant innovation in this area and Daimler AG (Mercedes-Benz’s parent brand) are working to include sustainable recycling as part of their battery lifecycle.